cruze-tech/.github/profile/README.md

-# Cruise Tech Solutions
+# Cruze-Tech

-Welcome to **Cruise Tech Solutions**!
+Welcome to **Cruze-Tech**!
 We are an innovative tech company based in Uganda, specializing in IT consultancy, mobile app development, fleet management, tracking services, and more.
 We deliver custom solutions to meet the ever-evolving needs of our clients.

 ## Our Expertise
-At Cruise Tech Solutions, we take pride in offering a diverse range of services, including:
+At Cruze-Tech Solutions, we take pride in offering a diverse range of services, including:

 - **Software Development**: Tailored software solutions for businesses of all sizes.
 - **Web Development**: Responsive, scalable, and dynamic websites with the latest technologies.